Skip to main content

 An account-based approach to the Customer Journey.

-Tim Trull, Managing Director, Strategy
+Tim Trull, Chief Strategy Officer

 Marketing typically owns the client journey by developing and then handing off completed campaigns and tools to the Sales team before disappearing.
 Imagine the potential impact on the customer experience if Sales were an integral part of the process.